Particular/docs.particular.net/samples/pipeline/dispatch-notifications/sample.md

 ## Code Walk Through

 The solution contains a single endpoint with a dispatch notifications turned on.
-Disptch notifications are handled by a classes that implement a simple interface:
+Dispatch notifications are handled by a classes that implement a simple interface:

 snippet: watch-interface